Woman using Outlook to send confidential data

 Hover over an email address to check it

-Regardless of how careful you are, you could still email the wrong person.
-In fact, it's the number one cause of data breaches.
+No matter how careful you are, you could still email the wrong person.

-That's why businesses use email recipient authentication to make sure highly confidential emails can only be accessed by the right people.
+That's why many businesses use recipient authentication to make sure highly confidential emails can only be accessed by the right people.

 4. Recall Misfired Emails